RyanNgCT/CS2105/Week 12/Lecture 10 - Network Security I.md

 - The requirements of PK Encryption / Infra is still the same: send the message as a ciphertext over the insecure channel
 ### Rivest-Shamir-Adleman Algorithm (RSA)
-- uses the fact that it is very hard to factorise large prime numbers
+- ⚠️ Key property: uses the fact that it is **very hard to factorise large prime numbers**
 - is a very **computationally expensive** process (to generate the key pair)
 	- does not make sense to use RSA to encrypt large amounts of data
 	- DES (symmetric) is $\approx 100 \times$ faster than RSA, but requires the prior knowledge of the shared symmetric key $K_S$